PolarCookie/PolarGuides/README.md

 ## Ding80GuidesAlliance.lua
 Translated the Ding80 leveling guide to the Zygor syntax to work within the addon.
 At lvl 19 the original suggested you grind for a full level, before getting a mount at 20 and then traveling to Redridge, you pick up a quest along the way that requires lvl20, so theoretically you save time by not backtracking to it later.
-You can either take this option, or head to Darkshore as I've written into the guide, or use the TBCduo version of this guide which goes to Redridge at lvl 14-15, completes the Deadmines questline and then do Deadmine.
-Ideally this guide would be group independent, but Deadmines with the chains before and after are really good.
+You can either take this option, or head to Darkshore as I've written into the guide, or use the TBCsolo version of this guide which goes to Redridge at lvl 14-15, completes the Deadmines questline and then do Deadmine and Stockades.
+Ideally this guide would be group independent, but Deadmines/Stockades with the chains before and after are really good.
 If you take the third option, stick with the TBCduo version until Stockades.

 ### Edits done to Ding80
 Auberdine added for lvl 19-20, instead of grinding mobs for an entire level.
 Cracking Maury's Foot and Mai'Zoth added.
 Desolace has been replaced by Arathi Highlands.
-Removed Foreman Razelcraz questline, not worth the hassle of stepping into horde territory, hellfire slightly reorganized because of this.
+Felwood round 1 swapped with Azarah to save travel time Removed Foreman Razelcraz questline, not worth the hassle of stepping into horde territory, hellfire slightly reorganized because of this.
 Removed Withered Basidium, to much grind.

 ### Progress
-Dun Morogh 1-12 done.
+[x] Dun Morogh 1-12 done.
-Alliance 13-68 done.
+[x] Alliance 13-68 done.

 ### Class quest included
-Warlocks learn voidwalker, succubus and felhunter along the way.
+[x] Warlocks learn voidwalker, succubus and felhunter along the way.
-Warriors get Berserker Stance and Whirlwind weapon.
+[x] Warriors get Berserker Stance and Whirlwind weapon.
+[x] Warrior, Mage, Priest Sunken Temple included

 ### Guide todo
-Do a timed run comparison of grinding lvl 19 in westfall or heading to auberdine as is written.
+[] Do a timed run comparison of grinding lvl 19 in westfall or heading to auberdine as is written.
-If auberdine stays, add WANTED: Murkdeep! once this works in stock TC
+[] If auberdine stays, add WANTED: Murkdeep! once this works in stock TC
-If Auberdine stays, can Kerlonian Evershade help with The Absent Minded Prospector?
+[] If Auberdine stays, can Kerlonian Evershade help with The Absent Minded Prospector?
 No, not scripted right, supposed to be a defensive pet http://www.wowhead.com/quest=5321/the-sleeper-has-awakened#comments:id=228579
-If Auberdine stays, do The Tower of Althalaxx (4)##970?
+[] If Auberdine stays, do The Tower of Althalaxx (4)##970?

-Add Bartolo's Yeti fur cloak.
-Add "Kill 'Em With Sleep Deprivation" and "Look at the Size of It!" when they are fixed in Trinity Core.
+[] Add "Kill 'Em With Sleep Deprivation" and "Look at the Size of It!" when they are fixed in Trinity Core.
-Add druid water form questline, it fits into late westfall questing and it's written into Zygor's.
+[] Add druid water form questline, it fits into late westfall questing and it's written into Zygor's.
-Add Northrend section
+[] Add Northrend section
-Add Scryer questline
+[] Add Scryer questline
-Research moving burning steppes to a later time
+[] Research moving burning steppes to a later time

-## Ding80GuidesAllianceTBC.lua
+## Ding80GuidesAllianceTBCsolo.lua
 Same as Ding80GuidesAlliance.lua, but edited for TBC.
 This shifts lvl 14 to go to Redridge instead of 20, as no mount yet.
-Deadmines is planned, it's either that or grind for a full level, otherwise you get into trouble in Duskwood.
+Deadmines and stockades are included, it's either that or grind for a full level, otherwise you get into trouble in Duskwood.
-Also changes travel paths.
+Also changes travel paths to Auberdine.

 ### Guide todo
-Adjust Stormwind City and Eastern Plaguelands coordinates to TBC values.
+[] Adjust Stormwind City and Eastern Plaguelands coordinates to TBC values.
-Add full Blade Edge Mountain, Netherstorm and Shadowmoon Valley.
+[] Add full Blade Edge Mountain, Netherstorm and Shadowmoon Valley.
-Vengeful Souls to Vengeful Harbringer
+[] Vengeful Souls to Vengeful Harbringer

 ## Ding80GuidesAllianceTBCduo.lua
-Same as Ding80GuidesAllianceTBC.lua, but now it's tuned for 2 people leveling together, doing more quests and Deadmines, Stockades, Razorfen Kraul, Zul Farrak, Maraudon, Sunken Temple and Stratholme along the way.
+Same as Ding80GuidesAllianceTBCsolo.lua, but now it's tuned for 2 people leveling together, doing more quests and Deadmines, Stockades, Razorfen Kraul, Zul Farrak, Maraudon, Sunken Temple and Stratholme along the way.
 Outland dungeons are at your own leisure.
 This guide has a chapter called "TBC Gold Rush"; the idea is to maximize experience gained in Azeroth before starting outland; in order to hit 70 earlier and get more gold from quests thereafter.
 Currently this guide starts in Outland at around lvl 63.5 and you should hit 70 in early Blade Edge Mountain.